bduval2/ovaview-app/Architecture.md

 The tradeoffs for this design decision affects the implementation and maintenance of the backend database and the client usability of our frontend product.

-* Inconvenience for user logging in every time login memory cookie expires.
+* Inconvenience for user logging in every time login memory cookie expires. {-I'm a bit confused about this.
+In the requirements template it said we didn't have any cookies at all.
+And in our website we really don't have any cookies, but here it says we have login cookies.
+I think we also talk about the login cookie on our privacy policy on the site.
+So in the end, not sure should we mention the cookie here or no?-}
 * Efficiency decline on data fetching for frontend display.
+{-I think we concluded that in a finalized product we wouldn't use sqlite and instead use another database which would allow better querrying so we don't have to go through all logs to find what we need -}

 An alternative method was to have a traditional username and password system where the user has autonomy in choosing the two.
-We rejected this option because of the following tradeoffs we deemed too detrimental to overall privacy.
+We rejected this option because of the following tradeoffs we deemed too detrimental to overall privacy{-:-}

 * Existence of pseudonymized data poses vulnerabilities to identification.
 * User account vulnerabilities from external breaches providing username and/or password combination existing on our database (as many people use similar usernames and/or passwords for all their services).

-Overall, our decision to apply this architectural design was for the following reasons.
+Overall, our decision to apply this architectural design was for the following reasons{-:-}

 * Minimize any links of user inputted data to corresponding user's identity, either directly or by proxy.
 * Circumvent user-created vulnerabilities to their accounts, such as simple passwords or repeated use of breached username and password combination.

-[+ Add proof of security with account IDs +]
+[+ Add proof of security with account IDs +] {-Good idea!
+Like the one we have on the Privacy Policy wiki-}

 ### E2EE Based on Unique Identifier

 End-to-end encryption (E2EE) is a security protocol designed to protect communications by encrypting messages in a way that only the intended recipients can access the information.
 This means that the data is encrypted on the sender's device, and can only be decrypted by the intended recipient's device.
 In an end-to-end encryption system, the encryption keys used to encrypt and decrypt the messages are only known by the sender and the recipient.
 Our encryption system takes a different route and has it so the encryption key is only held by the user, in the form of their 16-digit identifier. [+ Emphasis on fact that we cannot get their data +]

 [+ New section for master database?
 It's an entire different subject +] We use traditional E2EE on a separate database for users who opt-in to providing an email for future account recovery purposes, ensuring that we will be able to decrypt their identifier on our separate database and provide it for our users who have lost it. [+ no more email, we still cannot decrypt the identifiers in the master database, it's there for our algorithm.
-The ids are converted into a blind index for us to be able to group users in our database without being able to know what their id is, using sodium_crypto_pwhash algorithm +]
+The ids are converted into a blind index for us to be able to group users in our database without being able to know what their id is, using sodium_crypto_pwhash algorithm +] {-This name sounds like you made it up ahahahah -}

 The tradeoffs for this architectural design decision affects user convenience.